-You might be surprised to find out that something as standard as employee performance appraisals are actually a bit of a touchy subject in the world of human resources right now.
+You might be surprised to find out that something as standard as employee performance appraisals are actually a bit of a touchy subject in the world of human resources.
 There are a good number of major companies that have faced them out entirely in favor of ongoing feedback methods.
 But, while that might be true, the majority of businesses still rely on the time-worn tradition of annual or quarterly employee performance appraisals.
-In all this though, the lowly performance appraisal template is still the work horse.
+In all this, though, the lowly performance appraisal template is still the workhorse.

 What Are Performance Appraisals?

 Just so that we’re on the same page, performance appraisals are essentially just a conversation between employees and their supervisors to check that everyone is still working in line with the company’s objectives.
 Performance appraisals consist of two parts—evaluation and feedback.
 This process hopes to correct any inefficiencies and motivate employees for the future.
 This works by looking back over past performance as it relates to the employee’s goals and expectations and providing constructive feedback as to how the employee can improve and how they can continue to find success.

 If a performance appraisal is essentially just a conversation, then why do you need appraisal forms?
 Is it not enough to just sit down and talk?
 Those are all excellent questions, but remember that organized documentation is the backbone of any business.
 Keeping clear records helps protect both management and employees and having employee expectations and the organization’s objectives written in a straightforward document prevents any miscommunication.

 Using an appraisal form lets supervisors, HR, and the employee all walk away with a hard copy of what was discussed in the performance appraisal.
 This is crucial for employees because they’ll have ready access to their feedback and expectations.
 They’ll know what strengths they should continue to display and also what weaknesses they should work on.